alan-yahya/nanobert.cpp/README.md

 # C++ Extensions for NanoBERT

-This project implements customized attention mechanism using C++ extensions Pytorch, using a specific BERT model (https://huggingface.co/alan-yahya/NanoBERT-V2).
+This project implements customized attention mechanism using C++ extensions Pytorch, loading a BERT model from HuggingFace (https://huggingface.co/alan-yahya/NanoBERT-V2).

 For more info on C++ extensions for Pytorch see https://pytorch.org/tutorials/advanced/cpp_extension.html.